Rapid + Strategic

 Since joining the Geo UX team, I have lead and supported over 40 studies and have become excellent at scoping research questions, refining project scope with design, PM, and developer stakeholders, and identifying actionable insights.
 This page walks through my process for a single research project.

 I worked with a team of one designer, one product manager, and two engineers.
 They had an idea for a new product that used familiar tools in a new context.
 The current user flow included the cognitive load of switching tools while completing a single task.
 When I came on board, they had all kinds of questions about how users would interpret specific interactions and the product itself.

-After asking tons of questions about the product context, current challenges and concerns, I took their list of questions and revised them into key sections based on real-world tasks.
+After asking briefing questions about the product context, current challenges and concerns, I took their list of questions and revised them into key sections based on real-world tasks.
 Then, I prioritized the top three objectives for the upcoming study: 1.
 Understand users’ reactions and expectations, 2.
 Gather feedback on expected value, key interactions, 3.
 Identify areas of opportunity.
 The results would be used to prioritize the product roadmap for the minimum viable product.

 Methods + Rationale

 As a new product, I quickly decided to narrow in on concept testing.
 Using this method enabled me to evaluate suggested use cases in a short period of time.
 I would have the opportunity to understand users’ mental models and an idea of how this product might be useful for them.
 Also, the product had never been exposed to consumers and the team needed user data to justify development to leadership.